YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

 of the browser window.
 We’re going to go a step further though and serve different pages based on the client request.
 You can configure Mojito to find files based on a selector, which is just an identifier that is part of the file name.
 This allows you to have multiple templates that can be served based on the client request.
-The selectors can be defined for different contexts, allowing you to use a selector based on the runtime environment.
+We're also going to take advantage of Handlebars helpers and partials to simplify our templates.

+.. _10_intro-what:

 What We’ll Cover
 ----------------